-- Place mushrooms and red onion slices in a baking dish and pour marinade over.
+- Place mushrooms and red onion slices in a large baking dish and pour marinade over.
 Stir and/or toss to coat mushrooms and red onions evenly.
 Season with salt and pepper and set aside.

 - Place baguette slices onto a baking sheet and bake for approximately 5 minutes.
-Remove from oven and stuff each baguette piece with mixture and top with shredded cheese.
+Remove from oven and carefully stuff each baguette piece with mixture and top with shredded cheese.
 Serve immediately.

 If provided, nutritional info is a courtesy, is not guaranteed and should only be considered as a guideline.